magic/core/README.md

 ##### 0.0.107
 * update dependencies
-* swc now handles links in pages
+* swc now handles links in pages correctly (dev)
+* babel now handles links in pages correctly (production)
 * prepare task now handles all urls in the state object, no need to handle it in babel/swc or in modules.

 ###### 0.0.108 - unreleased
 ...